-Transportation Water and Wastewater - lawfully connected Reserves Community Infrastructure Residential Unit or lot < 4ha 1 HUE 1 HUE 1 HUE 1 HUE Rural lot 4ha and greater or residential unit on rural lot 4ha and greater 1 HUE 1 HUE 0.5 1 HUE Residential unit with GFA of less than 100m2 and Council have evidence a small residential unit adjustment was made l development.
-If the Council has development, a credit of 1 HUE New non-residential development replaces a non-residential development assessment or the conversion f undertaken to determine credi on services.
-Credits will be as use of the site using the highe ent of demand, using a special actors set out in Table 4, will be ts and any increase in demand sessed based on the previous est level of actual or otherwise om the past 10 years N/A N/A Undeveloped non-residential lot 1 HUE subject to development contributions paid at the s224 certification stage 1 HUE subject to development contributions paid at the s224 certification stage 1 HUE if applicable and subject to development contributions paid at the s224 certification stage 1 HUE if applicable and subject to development contributions paid at the s224 certification stage
+Transportation Water & Wastewater - lawfully connected Reserves Community infrastructure Residential Unit or lot < 4ha 1 HUE 1 HUE 1 HUE 1 HUE

+Rural lot 4 ha and greater or residential unit on rural lot 4 ha and greater 1 HUE 1 HUE 0.5 1 HUE Residential unit with GFA of less than 100m 2 & Council have evidence a small residential unit adjustment was made The credit will reflect the adjustment applied at the time of initial development.
+If the Council has no record of a small residential unit adjustment being applied at the time of initial development, a credit of 1 HUE per unit will apply.
+New non- residential development replaces a non-residential development factors set out in Table determine credits and on services.
+Credits w the previous use of the ement or the conversion a 4, will be undertaken to any increase in demand ill be assessed based on a site using the highest wise verifiable demand NA N/A Undeveloped non-residential lot 1 HUE subject to development contributions paid at the s224 certification stage 1 HUE subject to development contributions paid at the s224 certification stage 1 HUE if applicable and subject to development contributions paid at the s224 certification stage 1 HUE if applicable and subject to development contributions paid at the s224 certification stage

-^{} Arrangements associated with consent notices, amalgamation, or amalgamation reversal - these will be taken into account
+^{} Arrangements associated with consent notices, amalgamation, or amalgamation reversal - these will be taken into account.